IBM/zopeneditor-about/README.md

 ### Declaration hovers

-To see the working storage definition or DCL definition and the parent group of a variable or paragraph name, move your mouse cursor over to the variable or paragraph name.
+To see the working storage definition or DCL definition and the parent group of a variable or a paragraph name, move your mouse cursor over to the variable or paragraph name.

 ![ ](readme/declaration-hover.gif)

 ### Peek definition

-Click on a variable or paragraph name, right-click for menu, and choose `Peek Definition`.
+Click on a variable or a paragraph name, right-click for menu, and choose `Peek Definition`.
 This opens a CodeLens box that shows where the variable or paragraph was defined in the code.
 If you use the keyboard shortcut `Alt+F12` (Windows) or `Option+F12` (Mac), the variable or paragraph name is only clicked once before the keyboard shortcuts are pressed.
-Double-Click any result to go to that location in the file.
+Double-click any result to go to that location in the file.

 ![ ](readme/peek-definition.gif)